DImuthuUpe/airavata-nextcloud-app/readme.md

 ## Verification

-* To verify whether App is properly configured, go to Users window and it should show all the Users and groups currently registered in Airavata.
+* To verify whether App is properly configured, go to Users window and it should show all the Users and Groups that are currently registered in Airavata.

     ![Alt text](/screenshots/users.png)